Operachi061/untitledtextbuildsystem/readme.txt

 # Introdution
 UntitledTextBuildSystem is a simple build system.
+Part Of UntitledTextPack

 # IMPORTANT !!
   UntitledTextBuildSystem has implemented variables and is not full finished so it has many bugs.